semanticdatalayer/SML/sml-reference/metrics.md

 - **Required:** N

 Only for non-additive metrics using a `calulation_method` of `percentile`.
-Defines the compression score the AtScale engine uses when estimating percentile values for query results.
+Defines the compression score the semantic engine uses when estimating percentile values for query results.

 You can specify a value 1 - 50,000.